Vaginal pain can be a temporary symptom of infection or injury. However, in some cases, it can be a chronic symptom with no known cause.

 Yeast infections are among the most common causes of vaginal pain.
-About 75% of women develop a vaginal yeast infection at some point.
+About 75% of females develop a vaginal yeast infection at some point during their life.

-A yeast infection can cause itching, burning, and sometimes cottage cheese-like discharge from the vagina.
+A yeast infection can cause itching, burning, and, sometimes, a cottage cheese-like discharge from the vagina.

 These infections do not usually spread through sexual intercourse, and most experts do not recommend treating sexual partners.

-Bacterial vaginosis (BV) is also common, particularly among people who are sexually active.
+Bacterial vaginosis (BV) is also a common infection, particularly among people who are sexually active.

-While BV may cause no symptoms, it can cause the following symptoms in the vagina:
+Although BV does not always cause symptoms, some people may experience the following symptoms in the vagina:

 - a fishy odor